 We want our valued customers to be informed about your water utility and encourage you to attend Town Commission Meetings or view them online at www.hIGHLANDbeach.us.
 Meetings are held at 1:30 p.m. on the first Tuesday of each month in the Town Hall Commission Chambers, 3614 South Ocean Boulevard.

-If you have any questions or concerns about this information or to learn more about your water utility, please contact Robert Ailstock, Water Plant Superintendent or David Richard, Chief Operator at (561) 243-2084.
+If you have any questions or concerns about this information or to learn more about your water utility, please contact the Water Plant Superintendent at (561) 637-2036.